douxev/douxev/README.md

 - 👋 Hi, I’m @Metraf
 - 👀 I’m interested in learning tech stuff
-- 🌱 I've been learning Cabinet Making for more than 3 years now as an apprentice
+- 🌱 I've been learning Cabinet Making for more than 3 years now as an apprentice, and I try to connect both worlds
-- 💞️ I’m looking to collaborate on really cool projects
+- 💞️ You should contact me if you have project ideas to mix tech of any sort and furniture !